sf-wdi-24/project-01/readme.md

 ## Planning & Deliverables

-### Project Planning Deliverables:
+### Project Planning Deliverables

-**You must review the following with your instructional team BEFORE you start to code.**
+**You must review the following with your instructional team BEFORE you start to code.** Create a <a href="https://trello.com" target="_blank">Trello</a> board that includes user stories, wireframes, ERD, and project milestones.

 * **Scope:** What are you planning to build?
 What do you reasonably think you can implement in the time period?
-* **User Stories:** What features will your app have?
-Set up your project and user stories in <a href="https://trello.com" target="_blank">Trello</a>.
+* **User Stories:** Who is your user?
+What features will your app have?
 * **Wireframes:** Sketch out what each of your pages will look like and how they will work.
 Consider making a *paper prototype* to demonstrate and/or test key user interactions.
-* **Object Models:** Draw out the models and any associations for your project in an entity relationship diagram (ERD).
+* **Data Models:** Draw out the models and any associations for your project in an entity relationship diagram (ERD).
 * **Milestones:** What are major steps to completing the project?
 * **Feasibility Check:** If you're using an external API, make sure you can get that data.
 If you are using a new tool, go through its getting started tutorial.
 We will ask to see your results.

 ### Completed Project Deliverables

-* Link to Heroku hosted project, with all core technical requirements and three flexible technical requirements complete
+* Link to Heroku hosted project, with all core technical requirements and two flexible technical requirements complete.
-* Link to source code on GitHub
+* Link to source code on GitHub.
 * A `readme.md` file with the following:
   * Description: Short paragraph (2-3 sentences) "elevator pitch" describing what your project does
   * Link to Heroku hosted project